Inblaze/DenoisingDiffusionProbabilisticModel/README.md

 `pt`: Saved-model directory

-`samples`: some images sampled by the model with self-attention block
+`samples`: Some images sampled by the model with self-attention block

-`samples/MultiheadAttn`: some images sampled by the model with multihead-attention block
+`samples/MultiheadAttn`: Some images sampled by the model with multihead-attention block

-`src`: source code directory
+`src`: Source code directory

 ## How to Run